-- Maximum density of one unit for every five acres of base parcel area; - New parcels created after October 1, 1993, shall not exceed one-half acre in area unless consistent with Policy 2.6.62; - For a legal parcel existing on October 1, 1993, the total area for new residential development shall not exceed a ratio of one-half acre per unit allowed.
-To determine the area of the parcel which can be used for residential development, the maximum determining the area of the parcel which can be used for residential development, any number of units below the maximum permitted may be located within that area; - Existing unit(s) on the base parcel shall be included when determining compliance with the criteria establishing the permitted number of parcels; - New parcels shall be contiguous and accessible from existing streets; - New parcels shall be located so that they minimize the impact on the agricultural viability of the base parcel and adjoining properties; - Adequate provision of utilities shall be considered prior to approval of creation of new parcels and/or building sites.
+Maximum density of one unit for every five acres of base parcel area;

+New parcels created after October 1, 1993, shall not exceed one-half acre in area unless

+For a legal parcel existing on October 1, 1993, the total area for new residential development shall not exceed a ratio of one-half acre per unit allowed.
+To determine the area of the parcel which can be used for residential development, the maximum determining the area of the parcel which can be used for residential development, any number of units below the maximum permitted may be located within that area;

+Existing unit(s) on the base parcel shall be included when determining compliance with the criteria establishing the permitted number of parcels;

+New parcels shall be contiguous and accessible from existing streets;

-Policy 2.6.62.
-In areas outside the Urban Limit Line, which are zoned A-20 and Winery, new parcels can be created to separate residential development that existed prior to the adoption of the 1993 General Plan from remaining agricultural lands.
-The area of the new parcel on which the existing residential is located may exceed one-half acre provided the area does not include existing agricultural land except land which is restricted to agricultural use.
+New parcels shall be located so that they minimize the impact on the agricultural viability of the existing residential is located may exceed one-half acre provided the area does not include existing agricultural land except land which is restricted to agricultural use.
 The area of the new parcel on which the existing residential development is located and the number of units existing within the area of the new parcel shall be counted against the development potential of the base parcel as set forth in Guiding Policy 2.6.61, neither the area (one-half acre per unit) nor the number of units (one unit per five acres) shall be exceeded, except as provided for residential development which existed prior to the adoption of the General Plan.